microsoft/Kusto-Query-Language/doc/series-fft-function.md

 ---
 title: series_fft() - Azure Data Explorer
-description: This article describes series_fft() function in Azure Data Explorer. ms.reviewer: adieldar ms.topic: reference ms.date: 08/13/2020
+description: Learn how to use the series_fft() function to apply the Fast Fourier Transform (FFT) on a series. ms.reviewer: adieldar ms.topic: reference ms.date: 01/22/2023
 ---
 # series_fft()